mloftis/docker-elixir/README.md

 Normal fat image builds now pulling in OpenCL ICD and pocl.
 These packages do not appear to exist in alpine (and we've never used alpine anyway) (20190721)

-Latest has been moved to 1.15otp26!
-(20231018)
+Latest has been moved to 1.17!
+(20241126)

 Stopped building 1.4 through 1.7, 1.8-alpine.
 (20211010)

-Deploying additional build(s) with OTP 22 as the base! (see tags with otp22)
+All versions prior to 1.14otp25 REMOVED (20241126)

 This image builds off of the elixir image, but only for the "fat" builds.
 It adds Pg client and GMP libs.

-More things to come as needed for my own use, but, feel free to use this for yours.
-I won't be removing anything from the builds only adding to them, check the Dockerfile's to see what packages get added.
-For general use elixir, please use the official images!
+I kind of lied, I *AM* now removing ancient unsupported images from my builds and tags.
+Too many security vulns, and I want to discourage using them.

+For general usei of elixir, please use the official images!